jam9304/bank-tech-test/README.md

 ```
 npm test
 ```
-This will run all units test and the feature test.
+This will run all units test and the feature test as well as providing a coverage report.

 <br />